Sign in for the best experience.

 Clinical advances, practice management updates, medical conference highlights—reading the CHEST Physician® publication is the easiest way to be in the know every month.

-CHEST® journal Editor in Chief, Peter Mazzone, MD, MPH, FCCP, highlights key articles published in the January 2026 issue.
+CHEST® journal Editor in Chief Peter Mazzone, MD, MPH, FCCP, highlights key articles published in the May 2026 issue.